 The Wales Act 2017 established the National Assembly on a new constitutional basis, making it a permanent part of the UK constitution.
 The 2017 Act moved the Assembly from the conferred powers model to the reserved powers model.
 Among the new powers Wales’ devolved legislature had responsibility for was the power to decide its own name and the voting system by which its Members are elected.

 In April 2018 the first two devolved Welsh taxes were introduced - the Land Transaction Tax, which replaced Stamp Duty, and Landfill Disposals Tax.
 This was followed in April 2019 by the devolution of control over £2 billion of income tax.
 These taxes are now subject to the agreement of the Senedd.

 In February 2019 members of the Welsh Youth Parliament met for the first time in the Senedd chamber.
 Mirroring the election of Members of the Senedd, 40 members of the Youth Parliament are elected from every constituency in Wales with another 20 elected to ensure wider diversity and inclusivity.

-After 20 years, the National Assembly was recognised as a fully-fledged parliament after the Senedd and Elections Act (Wales) 2020 became law.
+After 20 years, the National Assembly was recognised as a fully-fledged parliament after the Senedd and Elections (Wales) Act 2020 became law.
 This changed its name on 6 May 2020 to Senedd Cymru or Welsh Parliament to fully reflect its constitutional status as a law-making and tax-setting parliament.
-The 2020 Act also gave 16 and 17 year olds the right to vote in Senedd elections, the largest extension of the right to vote in 50 years.
+The 2020 Act also gave 16 and 17 year olds and qualified foreign nationals the right to vote in Senedd elections, the largest extension of the right to vote in 50 years.